stew-anderson/blog/_posts/2025-11-10-how-i-stay-current-as-a-tech-leader-without-burning-out.markdown

 - You need to make an architectural decision.

 ### Fast learning techniques
 Adopting Just-in-time learning doesn't mean you've suddenly found a heap of time to do it.
-Scan reading the documentation can tell you enough without delving in too deeply.
+Scanning the documentation can tell you enough without delving in too deeply.
 Alternatively, where needed, building a small PoC helps visualise it with your own context; however it needs to be timeboxed to 1 or 2 hours max, or it can quickly become a time-sink.

 Recently, I've been using AI-agents to support this fast learning.
 I have a multi-agent system where specialised research agents gather information, collation agents merge findings, report agents produce a standardised output and a parent agent orchestrates the workflow for me.
-Within 20 minutes I have a summary that gives me exactly what I need to be able to have an informed conversation.
-The research that would have taken me a weekend took 20 minutes, and I got the "what" and "why" without drowning in the "how".
+Within 20 minutes, I have a summary that gives me exactly what I need to be able to have an informed conversation.
+The research that would have taken me a weekend took next to no time, and I got the "what" and "why" without drowning in the "how".

-Also, don't forget talking to the team, this is incredibly valuable, you're talking to the experts, remember.
+Also, don't forget to talk to the team, this is incredibly valuable, you're talking to the experts, remember.

-The fast learning process needs to concentrate on the "what" and the "why", without deep diving into the "how".
 It's the team's job to provide the deep analysis, it's my job to ask the right questions.

 This initial knowledge absorption is critical, but it shouldn't stop there, it's now part of your continuous improvement.
-The new technology that's just landed now, will make up the context for the decision of the next one that will be along shortly.
+The new technology that's just landed now, will play a part in the context of the next tech decision, that will be along shortly.

 ## Making it sustainable
 As a leader, I've experienced FOMO several times: "everyone else knows about this and I don't".
 Remember those six teams I mentioned?
-I wasn't a polyglot, and understanding the deeper nuances of each language would have broken me to attempt.
-And thus caving into FOMO means you ultimately chase aimless consumption.
+Attempting to understand the deeper nuances of each language would have broken me.
+And thus caving in to FOMO means you ultimately chase aimless consumption.

-Learning through the team also sets it as the culture in the team.
-They are your multiplier, let them be the deep experts.
+Learning through the team also helps establish this culture in the team.
+They are your multiplier, let them be the deep experts - it's what they want to be.

-Also, as I've come to realise, there are some tickets in my research column that I'll never get to fully know, but that is ok.
+Also, as I've come to realise, there are some tickets in my research column that I'll never get to fully know.

 ## Closing thoughts
 That Sunday evening I spent trying to understand the zero-day details feels like a different lifetime.
 I still have moments of FOMO (AI is doing a great job of providing anxiety).
 But I've learnt to pause and assess relevance before diving in.
 Most of the time, the urgent feeling passes and I realise I don't actually need to learn that thing right now.
 I close the tab.
 I move on with my day.

 What I wish I'd been told earlier: You don't have to know everything.
 You never did.
 Even when you were an IC deep in one stack, you didn't know everything about that stack.
 The difference now is that the gap between what you know and what exists is more visible.
-That visibility doesn't mean you're falling behind - it means you have broader context.
+That visibility doesn't mean you're falling behind, it means you have broader context.

-I had to become a beginner again.
-Not at everything - at making leadership calls with incomplete technical information.
-That's uncomfortable when you spent years being the technical expert.
-But that discomfort is growth, not inadequacy.

 This isn't about knowing less.
 It's about knowing what matters, when it matters, and who on your team knows more (and there's always someone).
 I'm not less technical now than I was as a developer.
 I'm technical where it counts: understanding trade-offs, asking the right questions, making judgement calls that affect entire teams.